OwolabiStephen/OwolabiStephen/README.md

 - 👋 Hi, I’m @OwolabiStephen
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and C++ for arduino
 - 💞️ I’m looking to collaborate on projects with like minded friends
 - 📫 I can be reached on my email owolabiopeyemi15@yahoo.com